tlswg/tls13-spec/draft-ietf-tls-tls13.md

 they MUST be present as well).

-If this extension is not present, servers which are compliant with this specification MUST negotiate TLS 1.2 or prior as specified in
+If this extension is not present, servers which are compliant with this specification, and which also support TLS 1.2, MUST negotiate TLS 1.2 or prior as specified in
 {{RFC5246}}, even if ClientHello.legacy_version is 0x0304 or later.
 Servers MAY abort the handshake upon receiving a ClientHello with legacy_version 0x0304 or later.